FERPA Frequently Asked Questions

 Nothing in FERPA allows an institution to discuss a student's educational record publicly - even if a lawsuit has made the information a matter of public record.
 A school official may not assume that a student's public discussion of a matter constitutes implied consent for the school official to disclose anything other than directory information in reply.
 Additionally, university employees should follow university policy regarding the release of information to the media.

-Does FERPA protect comments stored on Blackboard?
+Does FERPA protect comments stored on Canvas?

-Comments stored on Blackboard by instructors are considered sole possession notes.
+Comments stored on Canvas by instructors are considered sole possession notes.
 However, if a teaching assistant is assigned to the course then the comments are considered educational records and are protected under FERPA.
 Remember, if you do not want others to see it, do not write it down.

 What Are the Guidelines for Posting Grades?